 How Journalists Decide Which Attorneys to Feature

 Understanding how journalists make coverage decisions is the prerequisite to earning media consistently.
-Furthermore, journalists are not looking for advertising partners — they are looking for credible, knowledgeable sources who make their stories stronger.
-Consequently, an attorney who positions themselves as a genuine subject matter expert on issues their target clients care about becomes a journalist’s resource — not just a story subject.
-Therefore, building the reputation of being a reliable, quotable authority in your practice area is the foundation of any earned media strategy that works.
+Journalists are not looking for advertising partners.
+They are looking for credible, knowledgeable sources who make their stories stronger.
+An attorney who positions themselves as a genuine subject matter expert on issues their target clients care about becomes a journalist’s resource, not just a story subject.
+Building the reputation of being a reliable, quotable authority in your practice area is the foundation of any earned media strategy that works.

 Timing and News Cycle Awareness

 Timing matters as much as expertise.
-Furthermore, a family law attorney available to comment on legislative changes affecting custody arrangements the week those changes pass becomes instantly relevant to journalists covering that story.
-Consequently, media monitoring — tracking news stories in your practice area and your market — is the operational discipline that creates pitching opportunities consistently.
-Therefore, follow the news cycle in your practice area daily and build your outreach strategy around it.
+A family law attorney available to comment on legislative changes affecting custody arrangements the week those changes pass becomes instantly relevant to journalists covering that story.
+Media monitoring — tracking news stories in your practice area and your market — is the operational discipline that creates pitching opportunities consistently.
+Follow the news cycle in your practice area daily and build your outreach strategy around it.

 Meeting the Journalism Standard

 According to the Society of Professional Journalists, the core commitment of journalism is to serve the public interest.
-Furthermore, the attorneys who earn coverage consistently are the ones whose expertise genuinely serves that standard.
-Consequently, positioning your commentary around what a journalist’s audience needs to know — rather than what your firm wants to say — is the single most important mindset shift in building consistent attorney media coverage.
-Therefore, every pitch, every press release, and every expert commentary offer must lead with audience value — not firm promotion.
+The attorneys who earn coverage consistently are the ones whose expertise genuinely serves that standard.
+Positioning your commentary around what a journalist’s audience needs to know, rather than what your firm wants to say, is the single most important mindset shift in building consistent attorney media coverage.
+Every pitch, every press release, and every expert commentary offer must lead with audience value, not firm promotion.
+Every piece of content we deliver at Toppe Consulting is written in Associated Press style and held to the Society of Professional Journalists Code of Ethics because that is the standard editors actually apply when they decide whether to use a source.

 The bottom line: Journalists cover experts who make their stories better.
 Become that expert and coverage follows consistently.